How to Make Painted Puffy Easter Eggs — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If the puffy paint is too thick to squeeze, gently warm the tube in your hands for a minute.
+• 1If you find the puffy paint is too thick to squeeze out of the tube easily, gently warm the tube in your hands for about a minute.
+This will help to loosen the paint and make it more pliable for smoother application, preventing hand strain.

-• 2For a marbled effect, gently swirl two wet puffy paint colors together on the egg before they dry.
+• 2For a beautiful marbled effect, gently swirl two wet puffy paint colors together on the egg surface before they have a chance to dry.
+Use a toothpick or the tip of another paint tube to create subtle blending for a unique, artistic look.

 Related Activities You Might Enjoy